felipAlves/react-input-masked/README.md

 ### Getting Started

 1. First.
 You need to install it, just like.
-You would do width most any NPM packages:
+You would do with most any NPM packages:

 ```
 npm i --save react-input-masked